 Flex On-Demand is a self-study training solution that was designed for two types of learners.
 First, Flex On-Demand is a great fit for experienced IT professionals who don't need a traditional multiple full days of training to upgrade their existing skills.
 They can pick and choose topics to make the most effective use of their time.
 Second, Flex On-Demand is perfect for highly-motivated individuals who are new to a technology and need to space their learning over a period of weeks or months.
 These learners can take their time and repeat sections as needed until they master the new concepts.

 About Flex On-Demand

-Our Flex On-Demand classes are self-study courses with 30 to 40 hours of content.
-They include hours of videos, hands-on labs using the actual software, and knowledge checks and were created by Microsoft to mirror the content found in the traditional live instructor-led version of this course.
-Those features are all part of the standard Flex On-Demand training.
+Our Flex On-Demand classes are self-study courses with 24/7 access via the internet.
+They include hours of content, hands-on labs using the actual software, and knowledge checks that were created by Microsoft to mirror the content found in the traditional live instructor-led version of the course.

 Paying with Software Assurance Training Vouchers (SATV)

 For Microsoft Enterprise customers paying with Software Assurance Vouchers, the cost of this class is 5 vouchers.
 (Note: Individuals paying with SATV can have the option of auditing the entire class.)
 Microsoft has announced that beginning February 1, 2020, Azure content will be removed from the SATV eligibility list.